subledger/PlugNPlay/README.md

 bundle exec rails s
 ```

-This will start app on http://localhost:3000.
+This will start app on http://localhost:3000

-If the environment variables were configured correctly, the app initial page should should their values, and also a link to access the Subledger app related to this credentials.
+If the environment variables were configured correctly, the app initial page should show their values and also a link to access the Subledger app related to this credentials.
 From there, you can see the activity feed and also generate reports.